Outpatient Rehab in Hawaii

 Get Help Today

-Discover the Benefits of Continuing Care and Outpatient Rehab in Hawaii
+Discover the Benefits of Outpatient Rehab in Hawaii

-Outpatient rehab in Hawaii is a flexible program that specializes in addressing one’s recovery while also being able to keep one’s foot in everyday life.
+Outpatient rehab in Hawaii is a flexible program that specializes in addressing healing and recovery while also allowing individuals to continue with their daily lives.
 The reality is that it is not for everyone, but for those with busy schedules (career, academics, family responsibilities), it can be ideal.

-Outpatient alcohol rehab in Hawaii and outpatient drug treatment are also exceptional choices for those looking to “step down” in recovery from a residential treatment plan.
+Outpatient alcohol rehab in Hawaii and outpatient drug abuse rehab are also exceptional choices for those looking to “step down” from a residential treatment plan, partial hospitalization program (PHP), or sober living facility.
 These may be individuals who began their journey with a medically supervised detox and inpatient care and now feel comfortable enough to transition to outpatient care or an intensive outpatient program (IOP).

 The benefits of outpatient treatment at our addiction treatment center can be vast and varied.
 Perhaps the biggest benefit is its flexibility, but it also tends to be more affordable and more often covered by healthcare or health insurance.
 It also allows an individual an opportunity to more readily connect to external recovery groups in the community, such as 12-Step groups and non-12-Step group therapy options.
 Outpatient treatment also often allows for a smoother transition back into everyday life following detoxification, and inpatient rehab programs at our recovery center.

 Many people are under the misconception that outpatient treatment services are somehow less intensive than other levels of care, like residential treatment.
 This is simply not the case.
-The primary difference is that, in outpatient treatment, the individual has flexibility in their movements.
+The primary difference is that, in outpatient treatment, the individual has flexibility in their movements and daily routine.

-However, they are still required to engage in intensive treatment modalities throughout the week.
-Generally, outpatient treatment plans involve a multi-angled approach that involves psychotherapeutic, experiential, and holistic treatment options to address drug addiction, alcohol addiction, and behavioral health needs, and even dual diagnosis treatment.
+However, they are still required to come to the treatment facility and engage in intensive treatment modalities throughout the week.
+Generally, outpatient treatment plans involve a multi-angled approach that involves psychotherapeutic, experiential, and holistic treatment options to address drug addiction, alcohol addiction, behavioral health needs, and even dual diagnosis treatment.

 Individual Therapy